 Many people see hearing aids as a sign of getting older.
 But nothing makes a person seem older than constantly needing to ask people to repeat themselves or missing important facts in conversation.

-Eighteen percent of people 20 to 69 have some hearing loss.
-It jumps to 50% for those over 70.
-People in their 20’s wear hearing aids and people rarely notice.
-It’s not an “age thing”.
+Eighteen percent of people 20 to 69 have some hearing loss, and that jumps to 50% for those over 70.
+People in their 20’s wear hearing aids, and people rarely notice.
+It’s not an “age thing.”